Beyond CPAP: Uncovering the Roots of Sleep Apnea

 Think of it like this:

-Here’s a key insight: sleep apnea isn’t just about oxygen—it’s about carbon dioxide.
+Here’s a key insight: sleep apnea isn’t just about oxygen, it’s about carbon dioxide.

 • Less CO₂ being produced

-• Weaker breathing signals to the brain
+• Weaker breathing signals sent to the brain

 • Longer pauses between breaths

-• Oxygen paradoxically rising without proper respiration
+• Oxygen paradoxically rising, but without proper respiration

 Citations: